chrishyland/chrishyland.github.io/_posts/2019-07-01-Reading_List.md

 #### a16z Podcast
 4/5: To be honest I just started this one recently but have been quite blown away by the recent episodes involving Marc Andreessen and Ben Horowitz.
 I was quite a massive sceptic of blockchain but now am a convert.

+#### Pivot
+4.5/5: Scott Galloway is great.

 #### Startup School
 4.5/5: This was a really exciting course to jump into when I first got involved in startup-land.
 I learnt a tremendous amount and really shifted my thinking in line with the fast-thinking and out of box creativity needed for startups.

 #### The Product Podcast
-3.5/5: Another podcast I recently started but have been impressed by the quality of guests they have brought onto the show so far.
+2.5/5: Another podcast I recently started but have been impressed by the quality of guests they have brought onto the show so far.

 #### This Week in Machine Learning & Artificial Intelligence
 2/5: As much as I am interested in machine learning, I don't seem to enjoy this podcast so much.
 Will need to give this one another chance.